10

 Conclusion

-The Tastytrade weekly credit spread system at best is a break-even strategy long-term.
-During bullish years it is profitable.
-It loses much more than it makes in bearish years.
-Comparing a $10K investment in weeklies to a mutual fund has to be a one-time investment, or it’s not apples to apples.
-An “apples to apples” comparison with bearish markets included, shows the best mutual fund greatly outperforms the weekly trade – gaining 240% or more than the touted weekly system over the 8 year span.
+The Tastytrade weekly credit spread system, at best, appears to be a break-even strategy long-term.
+While it may generate profits during bullish years, it incurs significant losses during bearish years.
+Comparing a $10,000 investment in weeklies to a mutual fund necessitates a one-time investment to be truly “apples to apples.”
+When including bearish markets in the comparison, the best mutual fund significantly outperforms the weekly trade, gaining 240% or more than the touted weekly system over the 8-year span.

 recent posts